any-menu/any-menu/docs/en/article/DifferentEditor.md

   In Typora, the default shortcut for switching between source code/live preview mode is `Ctrl+/`, whereas in Obsidian, the default shortcut is `Alt+E`.

+There are also some rather annoying issues.
+When editing Markdown in VSCode, the Ctrl+Shift+V shortcut for pasting plain text is instead used to open the preview function.

 ### Different menus and toolbar

 - This includes different right-click context menus, different toolbars, etc. This is easy to understand.